 The Pitfalls of US Companies Expanding into Europe

 European expansion offers businesses of all sizes a wealth of opportunities, from access to pools of highly skilled talent to lucrative new markets.
-However, overlooking the importance of a well thought out strategy before undertaking an expansion can quickly become problematic.
+However, overlooking the importance of a well-thought-out strategy before undertaking an international expansion can quickly become problematic.
 By taking the necessary precautions your business can benefit from a European expansion while circumventing any possible pitfalls.

 What are the advantages of expanding into Europe?